magentabusiness/magentabusiness.github.io/docs/trendz/getting-started.md

 * Set the name to `Energy Meter Anomaly Model`
 * Click **Build Model**, go to the **Review** tab, and validate the detected anomalies

-Now we can set up an anomaly refresh job to automatically find anomalies and create alarms in ThingsBoard for them.
+Now we can set up an anomaly refresh job to automatically find anomalies and create alarms in IoT Hub for them.
 To do this, you need to:
 * Click the **Jobs** button; in the popup window:
   * Enable anomaly model refreshing
-  * Enable saving anomaly data (to ThingsBoard)
+  * Enable saving anomaly data (to IoT Hub)
-  * Enable anomaly alarms creation (in ThingsBoard)
+  * Enable anomaly alarms creation (in IoT Hub)
   * Click the **Save** button

 Now, as soon as an anomaly occurs, the anomaly model will detect it and an alert will be created immediately.